aertslab/SpatialNF/README.md

 ### Resource management

 SpatialNF pipelines can be run locally or each step can be seperately submitted to as a job to a HPC.
-Resource limits and parameters can be specified in the `process` section of config file.
+Resource limits and parameters can be specified in the `process` section of a config file.

 ### Prerequisites